Deer Hunting Regulations

 Special Archery Deer Permit: allows the taking of an additional antlered deer using bow and arrow during the archery season.
 A crossbow may also be used in WMU L or M. Each hunter is limited to one of these permits.
 Archery hunters may only buy this permit when purchasing their regular archery license.
 This permit may be used to tag the first or second deer taken by archery if it is legally antlered.
 All ages.

 Special Unit L Permit: allows the taking of antlerless deer in WMU L, in addition to deer taken using a Regular N.H.
 Hunting or Archery License.
 It may be used on any day, including antlered deer only days, during any deer season the hunter holds a license for (archery, muzzleloader or firearm).
 Method of take limited to what is legal for the particular season being hunted.
 All ages.
 Note: A total of 3,000 hunters were allowed to purchase Special Antlerless Deer Permits for WMU L, with one deer tag ($26).
 Unit L permits are issued through an online lottery with an application period opening in the beginning of July.
-Permits were available for purchase starting August 3 for all lottery winners and must be purchased by August 31, 2023.

 Special Unit M Permit: allows the taking of antlerless deer in WMU M, in addition to deer taken using a Regular N.H.
 Hunting or Archery License.
 It may be used on any day, including antlered deer only days, during any deer season the hunter holds a license for (archery, muzzleloader or firearm).
 Method of take limited to what is legal for particular season being hunted.
 All ages.
 Note: A total of up to 4,000 hunters will be allowed to purchase Special Antlerless Deer Permits for WMU M; the permit comes with two deer tags ($36).
-Available near the end of July online and at NHFG Headquarters, first come, first serve basis.
+Available near the end of July online and at NHFG Headquarters, first-come, first-served basis.

 Long Island and Governor’s Island Deer Permits